WGLab/dragonstar2019/day5_RNAseq/README.md

 ## 0 single-cell RNA-Seq data analysis

-Ideally we will also use Rstudio in local machines to perform analysis, because all the gene counting steps have already been finished.
+As previously mentioned, ideally we will also use Rstudio in local machines to perform analysis, because a few figures will be generated and it is much easier to view the results in local computer, rather than cloud server.

+A note to RStudio users in Windows: For this exercise, two libraries are needed: dplyr and Seurat.
+If they cannot be loaded, then you need to do `install.packages("dplyr")` and `install.packages("Seurat")` in your Rstudio.
+Note that Seurat requires R version 3.4 or greater.
+If you see an error message such as "package ‘Seurat’ is not available (for R version 3.2.5)", then you need to update your R installation.
+The easiest way to open RGui, type `install.packages("installr")`, then `library(installr)`, then `updateR()`, then follow instructions and confirm update.

-First, we need to install two R libraries that are required:
+First, we need to load two R libraries that are required:

 ```
 library(dplyr)
 library(Seurat)
 ```
-If the system generates error, then you should use `install.packages("Seurat")` and `install.packages("dplyr")` to install a few libraries first.

-Next, we will load the PBMC single-cell data sets
+Next, we will load the PBMC single-cell data sets.
+If you are using RStudio in local computer, you can adjust the path below accordingly (you can enter into a specific directory by `setwd("c:/Users/Kai Wang/Desktop/Data")`).

 ```
 workshop.data <- Read10X(data.dir = "/shared/data/scRNA-Seq/Data")